 The ATO uses various tools to assist in their collection and decision making.
 This includes an internal business viability tool.
-It’s function is to assess a businesses capacity to function within their guidelines.
-They also have a financial modelling tools to assess cash based businesses, such as market stall holders and grocers.
+Its function is to assess a businesses capacity to function within their guidelines.
+They also have financial modelling tools to assess cash-based businesses, such as market stallholders and grocers.
 This tool can assess the income and expenditure based across other like businesses and present an estimate of the tax owed.

-Each of the stages of collection above has in its own right, a set of specified actions to communicate and recover unpaid taxes.
+Each of the stages of the collection above has in its own right, a set of specified actions to communicate and recover unpaid taxes.
 The ATO has indicated that they will progress each stage if the business fails to meet arrangements or communicate a willingness to meet arrangements.
-The end result of non compliance and payment would be bankruptcy and/or winding up the company/business.
+The end result of non-compliance and payment would be bankruptcy and/or winding up the company/business.

 If you are in this situation it is important to take fast action to rectify your liability to the tax department.
 This may be any or all of the following:

 This is the sort of situation we work with every day.
-Our specialty is identifying how different business debt problems may be solved and when necessary, apply for debt consolidation home loans, tax debt finance or other business debt solutions.
-We also offer tax debt negotiation help.
+Our specialty is identifying how different business debt problems may be solved and when necessary, apply for tax debt finance or other business debt solutions.

 Call Loan Saver Network to discuss your situation and the potential for a loan to clear your tax debt on 1300 796 850.